-At Texas Barber Colleges & Hairstyling Schools, we’re proud to be the small school in your hometown.
-We’re looking for students like you – motivated individuals who are ready to begin their new careers and desire personalized attention from experienced instructors.
+At Texas Barber College, we’re proud to be the local school in your hometown.
+We’re looking for students like you – motivated individuals who are ready to begin their new careers and desire personalized attention from top-notch instructors.

-At Texas Barber Colleges & Hairstyling Schools we don’t offer multiple programs like some career colleges.
-We provide a focused and top-notch barbering education designed for one purpose – to help you reach your career goals and succeed in the barbering profession.
+At Texas Barber College we don’t offer multiple programs like some career colleges.
+We provide a focused barbering education designed for one purpose – to help you reach your career goals and succeed in the barbering profession.

-The instructional staff at Texas Barber Colleges & Hairstyling Schools consists of experienced and knowledgeable barbering professionals.
+The instructional staff at Texas Barber College consists of dedicated and knowledgeable barbering professionals.
 You’ll enter your new profession with confidence after training with them.
-Texas Barber Colleges & Hairstyling Schools instructors bring their know-how and training to the classroom.
-They know what it takes to become leaders in the fields – because that is what they are.
+Texas Barber instructors bring their know-how and training to the classroom.
+They know what it takes to become leaders in the field.
 You’ll graduate with relevant, practical training that will help you move smoothly into your new career.

 Four Convenient Locations

 With campuses in Dallas and Houston, you can get the training you need to succeed without disrupting your lifestyle.

 Quote from a former TBC student…“You’ll enter your new profession with confidence after training with them.
 Texas Barber College instructors bring their know-how and training to the classrom.”